EndritShaqiri/AIMaL/README.md

 ---

+### 🛡️ AV/EDR Testing Results

+AIMaL has been safely tested in isolated virtual environments against major antivirus engines and demonstrated successful evasion of:

+- ✅ Windows Defender
+- ✅ ESET NOD32
+- ✅ Malwarebytes
+- ✅ McAfee Total Protection
+- ✅ Kaspersky
+- ✅ Bitdefender

+> ⚠️ Testing was conducted in controlled lab environments using VMs and snapshots.
+AIMaL is intended strictly for ethical research and red team simulations.

+---

 ## 🧠 Why AIMaL?

 AIMaL simulates an intelligent threat that mutates on the fly — just like real-world APT malware.